 - Women on Wheels, located in major metropoles like Delhi, Jaipur and Kolkata, empowers women by placing them behind the wheel.

-- The women of Pink City Rickshaw take you around Jaipur and Udaipur, driving you to the main sites and making your memories of travel in India interesting.
+- The women at Pink City Rickshaw Company take you around Jaipur and Udaipur, driving you to the main sites and making your memories of travel in India interesting.

 how India Someday supports responsible trAVEL

-As a company that has helped scores of people have the perfect trip across India, India Someday takes several of its own measures to support responsible tourism in India.
-Wherever we can, we suggest travel by train.
+As a company that has helped scores of people have the perfect trip across India.
+India Someday takes several of its own measures to support responsible tourism in India.
+Accordingly, wherever we can, we suggest travelling by train.
 We book stays in warm, family-run businesses, homestays and eco-friendly hotels.
 We recommend local vendors and markets that cut out the middle-man.
-Additionally, we rope our vendors in as well- ensuring they use big water containers our guests can refill from, and informing them on which places support responsible tourism.
+Additionally, we rope our vendors in as well.
+We also ensure they use big water containers our guests can refill from.
+At the same time also informing them on which places support responsible tourism.

-We also support social projects, and have the thrill of taking a group of underprivileged children on a lovely holiday once a year.
+At India Someday, we support social projects and have the thrill of taking a group of underprivileged children on a lovely holiday once a year.
 We have vetted animal-related activities as much as possible, only recommending animal-friendly and socially responsible activities.
 All our clients receive tip documents at the start of every trip, that mentions recommendations supporting responsible travel.
 When it comes to things like these, we will always keep you well-informed and leave the final call to you.

-We hope this guide has helped you realize there’s simple ways to travel better.
+We hope this guide has helped you realize there are simple ways to travel in India.
 If you’d like a customized trip that ensures responsible travel in India, just hit Plan Your Trip and we’ll get it done.

 helping you travel your way